farazfallah/Online-Shop/README.md

-# Alpha Branch
+# Develop Branch

-The alpha branch is dedicated to the initial testing phase of the project.
-It is used for experimenting with new features, identifying bugs, and gathering feedback during early development.
+This branch serves as the primary development branch for the project.
+All new features, updates, and fixes are initially implemented here.
+It represents the latest working version of the project but may be unstable as it undergoes active development.

 ## Key Points
-- Represents a preliminary version of the project for testing purposes.
-- May contain experimental features that are not yet stable.
-- Feedback from this branch helps refine the `develop` branch.
+- Contains ongoing development work.
+- Should be merged into the `main` branch after thorough testing and review.
+- Developers should create feature branches and merge their work into `develop`.

+## Last Update
+- `Second phase`